-Summer 2015 found 31 undergraduate students working alongside 11 faculty members.
-Students spent ten weeks participating in a wide variety of projects including watching membrane proteins in real time, investigating the binding interaction of insulin with G-Quadruplex DNA, cell signaling and endocytosis in kidney cancer, to exploration into rotationally restricted n-alkyl quinolines and numerous other projects.
+Summer 2016 found 25 undergraduate students working alongside 11 faculty members.
+Students spent 10 weeks participating in a wide variety of projects including investigating the role of ubiquitination in Ras-driven signaling, faculty and student communication in science classrooms in Nepal, to exploration of metal binding peptides.

 At the completion of their project, each student submitted a report and presented a poster at the Science Division Poster session in October during Family Weekend.
 Projects are funded by a variety of grants and fellowships, as well as Calvin funds.

 Take a closer look at this summer's research projects »

 2017 Summer Research Projects will be posted in February 2017.

 Before applying, you are required to contact the sponsoring faculty member(s) to discuss the projects that interest you.
 You may apply for up to three projects.

 Deadline to apply for a 2017 summer research fellowship to be announced in early January.

 Several of our summer research projects result in students becoming co-authors of publications »

 High school students join our undergraduate summer research program through an ACS Project SEED grant »